Conspiracy Charge: Definition, Examples, and Sentence

 - There’s a discussion after the initial agreement of the conspirators.

-- The co-conspirator has the receipt of at least one tool that would aid in achieving the illegal plan.
+- The co-conspirator has received at least one tool that would aid the illegal plan.

-An investigation is often enough to prove the existence of the first and third requirements.
-The intent, on the other hand, is something that the court must prove through the trial.
+An investigation is often enough to prove the existence of the first and third conditions.
+The intent is something that the court must prove through the trial.
 Here are examples of conspiracy:

-- A person contacted an illegal drug dealer but didn’t show up at the venue.
+- A person contacted an illegal drug dealer but didn’t attend the venue.

-- Two people planned to hold up a store, bought masks but never followed through.
+- Two people planned to hold up a store.
+Then, they bought masks but never followed through.

 - A group of people created an intricate plan to rob a mansion but never got the chance to do so.